sjeohp-zz/kmer-frequency/readme.txt

 To run:
 ./run <filename> <k>

+<filename> 	is a file of DNA sequence reads in FASTQ format.
+<k> 		is the length of k-mers to be counted.

 K-mer search runs in O(n) time, where n is the size of the file.
 Sorting is done in O(nlogn) time.